Divider

 Artificial Insemination (IUI)

 This procedure relies on the natural ability of sperm to fertilize an egg within the reproductive tract.
-The sperms from male partner is collected then washed in the lab to improve motility and concentrated sperms are then placed in the uterus using a thin catheter inserted through the cervix during the most fertile time in the menstrual cycle.
+The sperm from the male partner is collected and then washed in the lab to improve motility and concentrated sperm are then placed in the uterus using a thin catheter inserted through the cervix during the most fertile time in the menstrual cycle.

 • Have ovulation problems and are undergoing ovulation induction